Use these pages safely

 If you need to leave these pages quickly, use the "Exit this page" button and you'll go to the Google homepage.
 If you're worried about someone knowing you have visited this website visit the cover your tracks page.

-Violence towards women and girls
+Violence against women and girls

-- domestic violence
+- Domestic violence and abuse

 - Female Genital Mutilation (FGM)